 To enable DNSSEC for any of TLD's supported in Papaki, you will need to enter specific DS (Delegation of Signing) records, which include DNS (Domain Name System) digital information.
 The information you need to enter to pass the appropriate registrations to your Domain Names can be obtained from your DNS provider if it supports DNSSEC.

-Once you have the DNS service enabled, log in to Papaki's control panel, click on the desired domain and select Edit to DNS service.
-In the new dialog box, click Nameservers and click on Edit.
+1. Once you have the DNS service enabled, log in to Papaki's control panel, click on the desired domain and select Edit next to Nameservers.

-1. Select "Insert New DS Registration".
-In the Key Tag, Digest, and Algorithm fields, fill in the information provided by your Hosting provider and click on Import.
+3. Select Add New DS Registration.
+In the Key Tag, Algorithm and Digest or Public Key fields (it depends on your domain's TLD), fill in the information provided by your Hosting provider and click on Import.

-2. Ensure that fields 1 and 2 are filled with dns1.papaki.gr and dns2.papaki.gr and select Continue.
+2. Ensure that fields 1 and 2 are filled with your domain's nameservers and select Continue.

 3. After doing all of the above, it will take up to 48 hours to update the service.